hugovincent/mbed-freertos/README.md

 with a clean, maintained build system, a fully functional standard C library, and with well defined, portable ways of doing hardware abstraction, peripheral access, filesystem access, and so on.
 The FreeRTOS project just provides a kernel along with a large number of example/demo implementations, most of which are incompatible with each other.

 FEATURES:
 ---------

 * Complete C library support (including malloc, standard file IO etc).
 * C++ support, including lightweight STL (with uSTL).
 * Ethernet networking using uIP, including a web server.
 * Support for power management.
 * Build system lists total flash and RAM, and provides an estimate for available heap space for dynamically allocated (malloc'd) memory.
 * A UNIX-like filesystem hierarchy.
 Devices can be accessed via their /dev/ nodes.
 Filesystems (depending on target hardware) can be added to segments of the filesystem hierarchy such as /flash or /sd_card.
+A read-only in-flash filesystem is supported on all targets.
+* mbed (mbed.org) target supports semihosted local filesystem, accessible via the mbed USB interface.
 * Exception handlers.
 Bugs that generate and ARM hardware exception (prefetch abort, data abort, undefined instruction etc) are trapped and debug output is shown.
 Shows a stack backtrace and processor state information.